saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#serviceaccountcountableconnection">ServiceAccountCountableConnection</a></td>
 <td>

-List of the service accounts
+List of the service accounts.

 </td>
 </tr>